 The Shokz OpenRun Pro are disappointing for neutral sound.
 These headphones reproduce sound by creating vibrations on your cheekbones, which travel to your inner ear.
 As a result, our testing rig can't adequately measure their performance.
-In real-life usage, they have a hard time reproducing a thumpy, rumbly bass and mixes sound flat.
+In real-life usage, they have difficulty reproducing a thumpy, rumbly bass and mixes sound flat.
 However, they do a significantly better job with the mid-range.
-Vocals and lead instruments sound, clear, accurate, and neutral.
+Vocals and lead instruments sound clear, accurate, and neutral.
 Their treble range is also fairly balanced and isn't too bright.
 However, due to their bone conduction design, they're prone to inconsistencies in audio delivery if the transducers don't sit well on your cheekbones.

 The Shokz OpenRun Pro are Bluetooth-only headphones.
 They're compatible with Bluetooth-enabled PCs, but their latency is too high for gaming.